Esya/esya.github.com/cv.md

 ## SIDE PROJECTS

 * **Stash**, an open-source **Erlang** implementation of the Memcache protocol (both ASCII & Binary)
-* **GithubHelper**, a small Ruby Gem I created and will keep on adding features to, granting developpers the ability to open pullrequests from their terminals.

 Collaborating and giving feedbacks/reporting bugs on :